-These two-person or three-person boats are used by the Learn-to-Sail Program, Junior Race Team, Race Team, Adult and Private Lessons, and Monday/Thursday Racing.
+These two to three person boats are used by the Learn-to-Sail Program, Race Team, Adult and Private Lessons, and Thursday night Dinghy Racing.

-420s are a scaled-down version of the 470 used in the Olympics, are fast, stable, responsive, and versatile.
-They are by far the most used double-handed training boat in the world, and are the core of virtually all junior sailing programs in the United States, as well as the most-used boat in High School and Collegiate sailing.
+420s are the scaled-down version of the 470 which is used in the Olympics.
+420s are fast, stable, responsive, and versatile.
+They are the most used double-handed training boat in the world, and are the core of virtually all junior sailing programs in the United States.
+420s are also the most-used boat in High School and Collegiate sailing.

 Used by the Junior Race Team and Race Team.
 We take these boats when the Race Team travels to away regattas.

-Club 420s are identical to the Collegiate 420 except that they are a little lighter, have spinnaker and trapeze setups, and are designed to race.
+Club 420s are identical to the Collegiate 420 except that they are lighter, have spinnaker and trapeze setups, and are designed to race.

 Lasers (6 in the LTS fleet)

-One-person boat used by the Race Team and Junior Race Team.
+One-person boat used by the Race Team and Red Fleet.

 Lasers are the biggest one-design sailboat class in the world (over 200,000 Lasers have been built!), and are used everywhere from beginning sailing programs to the Olympics.
 Our Lasers have a variety of rig/sail sizes so that sailors from about 100 lbs and up can sail them successfully.
-There is also a very active Laser fleet in Harbor Springs, racing twice a week in the Harbor.
+There is also a very active Laser fleet in Harbor Springs, racing in the Monday night Dinghy Races.

-One-person boat (sometimes two very small people!) used by the Learn-to-Sail Program and Junior Race Team, and for Bug Racing on Wednesday nights.
+One-person boat (sometimes two very small people!) used by the Learn-to-Sail Program and for Pram Racing on Wednesday nights.

-Bugs are a 9′ singlehanded dingy intended for smaller sailors and beginners.
-Though many programs have Optimists as their entry-level training boat, we think the stability, higher performance, and self-bailing features of the Bug make them better for our purposes.
+World Wide Sailors are an 8′ singlehanded dingy intended for smaller sailors and beginners.
+Though many programs have Optimists as their entry-level training boat, we think the stability, higher performance, and self-bailing features of the World Wide Sailors make them better for our purposes.

 J/70 (1 in the LTS fleet)